fresh00x/200-ai-prompts-for-lighter-crypto-opportunity/README.md

 # 200 AI Prompts for Lighter Crypto Opportunity

-Unlock the full potential of your light crypto business with this curated collection of 200 AI-generated prompts tailored specifically for ChatGPT/Claude model.
-Designed to stimulate innovation and cr
+Unlock the full potential of your crypto business with these 200 carefully curated AI prompts!
+Perfect for entrepreneurs and professionals looking to capitalize on the lighter side of cryptocurrency.

 ## Dataset Info